drganjoo/p1_navigation/README.md

 - **`2`** - turn left.
 - **`3`** - turn right.

-## Solution Provided
+## Solution

+A **Double DQN** agent with **Prioritized Replay Buffer** is used for solving the problem.

-### Double DQN Agent
+### Double DQN Agent Algorithm

+When a single neural network is used as the Q function approximator, reinforcement learning is known to be unstable or even diverge from the solution.
+One of the issues is that small update to the network may significantly change the policy, which will impact all future Q(S', A).
+The second is the strong correlation that exist between sequence of observations.

+To overcome the latter issue, DQN uses a replay buffer, in which the experience that the agent gather's from acting in the environment is stored as a tupe of (state, action, reward, next_state and dones).
+Each training step, the agent randomly samples a batch of k size from the replay buffer and uses that for training.
+Initially, the agent waits for the replay buffer to have N steps in it before it does any training.

+The other thing DQN Agent does is to use two similar shaped neural networks instead of one.
+One is called the Local (or online) network, represented by θ and the other is called Target network represented by θ′.
+Each time step, the agent uses the local network to choose an action, in a ϵ greedy fashion.

-A DQN Agent uses two neural networks for training purposes.
-One is an online network and the other is a target network.
-The online network is used for selecting actions and is the one that is trained.
-Every N steps the online network is copied over to the target network.
-This solves the issue ''
+One for online action selection / training and the other one as a target network against which the online network is trained.
+Every C steps the online network is copied over to the target network.
+A DQN Agent uses a replay buffer to overcome the correlation present in the sequence of observations.

 The following algorithm is used for learning: